chefong/Lirycs/README.md

 # Lirycs

 *Lirycs* lets you see which lyrics are used the most in your top Spotify tracks.
+OAuth2 is used to connect to Spotify's Web API and lyric data is grabbed from the Musixmatch Developer API.

 ![Lirycs home page](/client/src/imgs/Lirycs-page.png)